ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 # Known Limitations with Hardware Firewall
 {: #known-limitations-with-hardware-firewall-shared-}

+There are some limitations to know about when working with your Hardware Firewall.
+{: shortdesc}

 A Hardware Firewall cannot be deployed to a server on a VLAN that meets any of the following criteria.